manideep2510/jet-k8s/docs/debug-sessions.md

   --shell /bin/zsh
 ```

-Default is `/bin/bash`.
-If using zsh, you may want to mount your home directory for your zsh configuration:
+> Default is `/bin/bash`.
+If using zsh, you may want to mount your home directory for your zsh configuration.
+This will also give you shell history and other settings:

 ```bash
 jet launch debug my-debug \